 Below are three examples of ways you might get a Part D vaccine.
 Remember, if you have a Deductible or Coverage Gap Stage, you are responsible for most of the costs associated with vaccines, including their administration, during these coverage stages of your benefit.

 Situation 1:

-You get your vaccination at the network pharmacy.
+You get the Part D vaccination at the network pharmacy.
 Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to give vaccines.
+Some states do not allow pharmacies to give certain vaccines.